VasiKumar/Traffic-management-AI/PROJECT_DOCUMENTATION.md

 - No object tracking between frames yet (same vehicle may be counted in multiple frames).
 - ML labels are pseudo labels, not manually ground-truth labeled.
 - Performance depends strongly on YOLO model quality.
-- Current signal planning is rule + score based, not reinforcement learning.
+- Current signal planning is primarily ML-driven with rule-based scoring retained for comparison and analysis.

 ## 15. Ideas for Next Improvements